s-ratashnyuk/clean-xlsx/README.md

 # clean-xlsx
-Clean an xlsx files from any web extensions
+Clean xlsx files from any web extensions